LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations

 where $(\mu_{x}, \Sigma_{x})$ and $(\mu_{x'}, \Sigma_{x'})$ denote the means and covariances of deep features extracted from the factual and counterfactual samples, respectively.
-FID\footnote{The implementation of FID and FVD metrics was taken from \url{https://github.com/universome/stylegan-v?tab=readme-ov-file}.} was selected to quantify the distributional similarity between factual and counterfactual data in a deep feature space, ensuring that counterfactuals remain close to the manifold of realistic samples.
+FID\footnote{ The implementation of FID and FVD metrics is taken from \url{https://github.com/universome/stylegan-v?tab=readme-ov-file}.} is selected to quantify the distributional similarity between factual and counterfactual in a deep feature space, ensuring that counterfactuals remain close to the manifold of realistic samples.

-\subsubsection{Fréchet Video Distance (FVD)}
+\subsection{Fréchet Video Distance (FVD)}

-The FVD~\cite{unterthiner2018towards} was computed analogously to FID, but the features were extracted from an Inflated 3D ConvNet (I3D) pretrained on Kinetics-400.
-FVD was included to extend distributional similarity assessment to the temporal domain, ensuring that generated video counterfactuals are visually plausible and temporally coherent.
+The FVD~\cite{unterthiner2018towards} is computed analogously to FID, but the features are extracted from an Inflated 3D ConvNet (I3D) pretrained on Kinetics-400.
+FVD is included to extend distributional similarity assessment to the temporal domain, ensuring that generated video counterfactuals are visually plausible and temporally coherent.